Encouraging Christian artists to boldly declare their faith by creating meaningful art is the goal of this website.

 This seed may appear ordinary.
 No seed gives a clue of its full potential.
-Does the cherry pit that we toss aside after savoring the sweetness of the fruit ever indicate the grace of the tree, the delicacy of the blossoms, or the abundance of its fruit?
+Does the cherry pit tossed aside after savoring the sweetness of the fruit ever indicate the grace of the tree, the delicacy of its blossoms, or the abundance of its fruit?

-If you have felt the smallest measure of delight when you scribbled a hasty sketch or squished play dough then you have shared with the Creator.
-You have shared in the special joy of creativity that is the springboard for creating Christian art.
-That joy is the clue.
+If you've felt the smallest measure of delight when you scribbled a hasty sketch or squished play dough then you have shared in that experience with the Creator.
+That special joy of creativity can be the springboard for creating Christian art.
+That joy is a powerful clue.

-The journey of discovery will find its fulfillment in unique plans that He has for you, as a Christian artist in His service.
+Your journey of discovery will find its fulfillment in unique plans that He has for you as a Christian artist in His service.
 The creation of meaningful Christian art will be the inevitable fruit of that journey.

 Your skill matters less to Him than your willingness to partner with Him.

-As Christians, we know that Jesus transforms every area of our lives that we willingly invite Him into.
+As Christians, we know that Jesus transforms every area of our lives that He is willingly invited into.

-Why then should the area of Christian art be any different?
+Why then should the arena of Christian art be any different?

 So friend, I ask you the same question.
 You may not be a superbly talented Christian artist.
 Instead, you may find yourself wishing you had abilities that seem vastly beyond anything you currently possess.
 But as a Christian artist you have a divine calling that begs to be honored with excellence.